A Brief History

 On February 19, 2013, management and guests at the Cecil Hotel in Los Angeles finally found out why their water had been getting worse and worse over the past month.

-Digging deeper, we find guests complaining of low water pressure, slimy water, foul tasting water and discolored water.
+Digging deeper, we find guests complaining of low water pressure, slimy water, foul tasting water, and discolored water.

 It was no big surprise then when a dead body was found in the hotel’s water tank that was located on the roof of the hotel!
-It was that 21-year-old Elisa Lam.
+It was that of 21-year-old Elisa Lam.
 She had been missing for about a month and presumably was in the water tank the whole time!
 YUCK!!

 Authorities say the young Canadian’s death was accidental, but no one knows how she managed to end up in the water supply.
 Adding to the mystery is the final video footage ever taken of Lam.
 The images come from a hotel elevator camera and show her acting in a peculiar way, giving rise to speculation that she had succumbed to something paranormal (according to the coroner, drugs were apparently NOT a factor and according to her family, nor was mental illness).